theimowski/master-thesis/docs/section-application.md

 pathScan "/admin/delete/%d" (fun id -> admin (deleteAlbum id))```

 Composing `admin` function with other WebParts was achieved thanks to code like in listing {{fsmusiccomposingauthorization}}.
-While for parameter-less WebParts like `manage` or `createAlbum`, it was only necessary to wrap them with `admin`, those WebParts that took an argument (`editAlbum` and `deleteAlbum`) had to be contained inside a lambda (anonymous) function.
+While for parameter-less WebParts like `manage` or `createAlbum`, it was only necessary to wrap them with `admin`, those WebParts that took an argument (`editAlbum` and `deleteAlbum`) had to be wrapped inside a lambda (anonymous) function.

 Authentication and Authorization in ASP.NET MVC are usually handled with code annotations in form of attributes.
 Those attributes are attached to specific controllers / actions and allow to express the concept in declarative way.